jtplace1/RHCSA/Understand and use essential tools.md

 | <        | is used to redirect the input of a command.      |

-	-

-- Use grep and regular expressions to analyze text
-	- awk

 | **Use grep and regular expressions to analyze text**           |                                        |
 | ---------------------------------------- | ------------------------------------------------------------ |